Your 1st Silicon Emergency Service

 Third – Optimise the Fix for best results

 Chip designers are not FIB technologists and they don’t construct chips.
 The limitations and capabilities of FIB plus the nano-surgery process and how to optimise it, plus knowing the structure and behaviour of the materials to be modified, are all required for a successful fix.
-The final version should yield well, and be economic to implement.
+The final version after the FIB circuit edit should yield well, and be economic to implement.

 By working with your designers we can advise how to achieve this result.
 Changing the location, target layers and routes of the FIB operations by just a few microns, can change an intervention yield by 100% and the costs too.